 There are treasure hunts, writing workshops, quizzes, face-painting, pantomimes, street performers, as well as readings from some of the luminaries of children’s literature.
 It is a fantastic family occasion, with events full of wonder, imagination and the written word.
 The festival is becoming astoundingly popular, so book well in advance to avoid disappointment.

-The dream of the original founders of Listowel Writers’ Week was to combine the local and the global, transform Listowel into a place where internationally renowned literary figures could mingle and share ideas with local artists and poets, where writers and readers could celebrate the written word together.
-We have been successfully doing this now for 48 years and always look forward to the future.
+The original founders of Listowel Writers’ Week hoped to combine the local and the global, transform Listowel into a place where internationally renowned literary figures could mingle and share ideas with local artists and poets, where writers and readers could celebrate the written word together.

 To make that dream a reality, we need you, the reading and festival-going public.
-We need you to give us feedback and tell us what you think, we need your continued kind patronage and support, and, most importantly, we need you to share this experience with us, to attend the festival every June bank holiday, so we can celebrate great writing together; because it is mainly thanks to you, the reading and festival-going public, that the dream of Listowel Writers’ Week is realised.
+We need you to give us feedback and tell us what you think, we need your continued kind patronage and support, and, most importantly, we need you to share this experience with us, to attend the festival every June bank holiday, so we can celebrate great writing together; because it is mainly thanks to you, that the dream of Listowel Writers’ Week continues to be realised.

 The current Chairperson of the Festival is Catherine Moylan, who was appointed in 2018.